SuleimanFarah/sunpy/Gsoc-2014-ideas.md

 * Requirements: Python

-* Mentor: Stuart
+* Mentor: Stuart Mumford, (Steven Christe?)

 ## LightCurve refactor

 * Description:

 Lightcurves are a major datatype in solar physics.
 A lightcurve is a time-ordered list of scalar measurements.
 A typical lightcurve consists of observation times, and measurements taken at that time.
 These measurements could be numeric, such as the amount of soft X-ray flux from the Sun (arising from GOES data), or some kind of string, for example, the Mt.
 Wilson classification of an active region as a function of time.
-A clean implementation along the lines of the existing Map code is a good place to start for how to do this.
 The current LightCurve object implementation uses the pandas library, since pandas has very many useful capabilities for handling time-ordered data.
 However, the current implementation needs to be considered in the light of the astropy Time module and the astropy Table module.

+As well as the integration of astropy into the lightcurve module, it is important to create a `Lightcurve` facotry class, like `Map()` see

 * Requirements: Knowledge of the pandas and astropy libraries

-* Mentor: J. Ireland, A. R. Inglis, someone who knows about the map refactor!
+* Mentor: J. Ireland, A. R. Inglis, Stuart Mumford